riceissa/breathing/index.md

 Important note: as you start breathing through your nose more, you should find that your nose becomes less blocked even without doing these things.
 I used to need the nose strips _a lot_ when I first started nasal breathing.
 But now I hardly need them.
 So these techniques should be thought of as temporary crutches -- or like training wheels on a bicycle.
 They are there to help jump start your nasal breathing until your nose is strong enough, but you shouldn't need them forever.
 I had a clear shift when I first switched to nasal breathing, and then a second shift when I switched to _silent_ nasal breathing.
 It seems odd that my nose would clear up with _less_ air moving through the nose.
 My hypothesis is that either my health in general got better, or maybe less air means less irritation.

 Definitely don't get surgery, unless you've tried all the safe options and nothing works.
 I think the mainstream medical world understates the risks here, e.g., you should read about empty nose syndrome. @nestor2020 has a bit about this.
+See also @sager2024 for a random encouraging anecdote that I came across on Twitter.

 i should say something about mouth taping as well. i don't have any _strong_ argument again it, but i have personally not done it. as you improve your breathing, you mouth should automatically close. so mouth taping is, in my view, unnecessary in the long-term. what about the short term? after all, all the other nose-unblocking stuff i'm recommending are short-term crutches as well. i think in the short term maybe it's completely fine? i was just personally scared of using it, and never needed it.

 my nose still sometimes feels unblocked in the morning. not sure what's going on there.

-# On the unreasonable effectiveness of capnometers
+# The unreasonable effectiveness of capnometers

 One might naively expect that capnometers would be useless, since they don't actually _do_ anything to your breathing.
 All of the breathing changes you make are ones you make yourself, and the capnometer just tells you what your CO~2~ levels are without affecting them.
 One might thus conclude that capnometers are useless.
 I don't have a great reply to this -- in fact, some people seem to get better just by doing Buteyko breathing "blind" (i.e., without seeing their breathing curve using a capnometer).
 So clearly it _is_ possible to do the same things without a capnometer.
 (Even Peter Litchfield admits this to some extent.[^capnocourse]) But in my case, it was only after I got a capnometer that I saw rapid progress.
 Here I will try to build a model of _why_ having a capnometer is so useful.

-[^capnocourse]: From the @capnolearningcourse:
+[^capnocourse]: From @capnolearningcourse:

     > You may be wondering, "can I benefit from the course without using technology?"
 The answer, of course, is a resounding YES.
 The ultimate objective of breathing behavior analysis work is NOT about learning to use technology for manipulating breathing with physical techniques, i.e., an outside-in paradigm, but rather it is about learning new breathing habits that automatically optimize respiration, that is, aligning breathing with respiration based on the principles of self-regulation, an inside-out paradigm.
 The CapnoTrainer GO technology is a powerful tool for making this transition from an outside-in to an inside-out paradigm, that is, for identifying existing habits and learning new ones.